-Even Liasa cowered at the sight of the beast, whilst Gerisian walked slowly towards the Ape, undettered by the tremendous pain in her back.
+Even Liasa cowered at the sight of the beast, whilst Gerisian walked slowly towards her former pet, undeterred by the tremendous pain in her back.

 Kong stared at her tenderly for a few moments before letting out another roar and grabbing his foster mother in his hand.
 He hoisted her up to his angry, scowling face.

-Liasa ran to try and help her mother, but Gerisian signalled her to stop, even as Kong’s grip around her tightened.
+Liasa ran to try and help her mother, but Gerisian signaled her to stop, even as Kong’s grip around her tightened.

 200 Years Later